- Connecting to websites should be no more difficult than a walk in the park. But is it really?

 - When Command Prompt starts, enter the following commands:

-- After all commands are executed, close Command Prompt.
+- After all the commands are executed, close Command Prompt.

-- When Network Connections window opens, locate your connection, right click it and choose Properties from the menu.
+- When the Network Connections window opens, locate your connection, right-click it and choose Properties from the menu.

 - Select Internet Protocol Version 4 (TCP/IPv4) and click the Properties button.

 - Select Use the following DNS server addresses option and enter 184.108.40.206 as Preferred DNS server and 220.127.116.11 as Alternate DNS server.
 If you want to use OpenDNS instead, you need to enter 18.104.22.168 as Preferred and 22.214.171.124 as Alternate DNS.

 - After you’re done, click OK to save changes.

 In order to access any website on the Internet, you need to connect to the DNS server first.